STEMS: Spatial-Temporal Enhanced Safe Multi-Agent Coordination for Building Energy Management: Conclusion

 \section{Conclusion}

 In this work, we study the coordinated building energy management problem in multi-building systems with complex spatial-temporal dependencies and safety requirements.
 We propose \Name, a safety-constrained multi-agent reinforcement learning framework for coordinated building energy management based on information sharing and cooperative optimization.
 The GCN-Transformer fusion architecture is introduced to multi-agent RL to enhance agents' spatial-temporal awareness of inter-building relationships and temporal energy patterns.
 The CBF-based safety shield provides mathematical guarantees for safe operation while maintaining system performance.
 In experiments, we verify the effectiveness and advantages of our method and each of its components in both safety and efficiency by comparing results with baseline methods across different scenarios, including long-term performance evaluation and extreme weather conditions with diverse building types.
 The results demonstrate significant improvements in cost, emission and safety violation reduction while maintaining optimal comfort levels.
-Future work could extend to enhance the robustness of the multi-agent RL algorithm and CBF safety mechanisms with different types of uncertain renewable energy generation, evaluate scalability on larger-scale building networks, and explore the interpretability of learned policies to provide practical insights for building management applications.
+Future work could extend to enhance the robustness of the multi-agent RL algorithm and CBF safety mechanisms with different types of uncertain renewable energy generation, incorporate outage-aware training to further enhance resilience, and scale \Name to large-scale building networks while maintaining real-time performance guarantees.

 \ifCLASSOPTIONcaptionsoff

 \fi